Constrained bilinear optimal control of reactive evolution equations: Conclusions

 \section{Conclusions}

 We proposed an \zlcomment{optimize-then-discretize} computational framework for solving constrained bilinear optimal control problems for second-order linear evolution PDEs with both state and control constraints.
-Existing approaches have not considered state constraints due to the complexity of control-to-state mappings arising from bilinearity.
+Existing approaches \zlcomment{lack global convergence guarantee} and have not considered state constraints due to the complexity of control-to-state mappings arising from bilinearity.
 Our framework derives an integral representation of the PDE solution using the unified transform method, which can be seen as an explicit expression for the control-to-state mapping used in the literature.
-Such an integral representation gives rise to explicit expressions for derivatives with respect to the control variable that are easy to evaluate numerically. \zlcomment{The integral representation is used to replace the PDE constraint, which results in an equivalent reformulation of the optimal control problem and circumvents the difficulties associated with PDE analysis.} Then, the KKT conditions for the reformulated problem are derived and discretized into \zlcomment{a system of finite-dimensional smooth nonlinear} equations that can be solved by existing solvers \zlcomment{with convergence guarantees}.
+Such an integral representation gives rise to explicit expressions for derivatives with respect to the control variable that are easy to evaluate numerically. \zlcomment{The integral representation is used to replace the PDE constraint, which results in an equivalent reformulation of the optimal control problem and circumvents the difficulties associated with PDE analysis.} Then, the KKT conditions for the reformulated problem are derived and discretized into \zlcomment{a system of finite-dimensional smooth nonlinear} equations that can be solved by existing algorithms \zlcomment{with Q-quadratic convergence}.
 Our framework preserves the PDE relation in continuous space and time, unlike conventional methods that discretize the PDE to solve for optimal control.
 We applied the framework to two application problems: nuclear reactivity control and water quality treatment in a reactor.
 The computational results illustrate the effectiveness of the framework for these problems.

 Future works include extending the framework to more complex systems, such as higher dimensions or network systems.
-In addition to second-order linear evolution PDEs, the framework can also be applied to other types of PDEs where the unified transform method is applicable, such as axial load control for vibrating beams described by the linear wave equation \citep{ball1982controllability,khapalov2010controllability}. \zlcomment{Furthermore, we have only considered first-order optimality conditions in this work, and it would be interesting to investigate second-order optimality conditions using our framework. }
+In addition to second-order linear evolution PDEs, the framework can also be applied to other types of PDEs where the unified transform method is applicable, such as axial load control for vibrating beams described by the linear wave equation \citep{ball1982controllability,khapalov2010controllability}. \zlcomment{Furthermore, we have only considered first-order optimality conditions in this work.
+Using our framework to investigate second-order optimality conditions will be pursued in the future. }